Rustam Soirov: Istiklol

+Levadia Tallinn

 On 2 August 2022, Istiklol announced that Soirov had left the club to join Levadia Tallinn on a three-year contract.

+Lokomotiv Tashkent

-On 23 December 2022, Lokomotiv Tashkent announced the signing of Soirov to a two-year contract.
+On 23 December 2022, Uzbekistan club, Lokomotiv Tashkent announced the signing of Soirov to a two-year contract.

+Istiklol return

+On 16 March 2024, Istiklol announced the return of Soirov on a contract until the end of 2025.

-International
+International career

 Soirov made his senior team debut on 7 November 2020 against Bahrain.

+He scored his first international goal against Malaysia on 17 October 2023 in the final match of the 2023 Merdeka Tournament.